Anisul Huq, M.P

 Government of the People's Republic of Bangladesh

 Anisul Huq completed his O-Levels under the Cambridge University from the prestigious St. Joseph High School, Dhaka.
 Thereafter, he completed the Advanced Level (A-Level) through the British Council.
-On completion of the A-level he undertook BA (Hons) in English Literature from Dhaka University.
+On completion of the A-level he obtained BA (Hons) degree in English Literature from Dhaka University.
 He also completed his Masters in English Literature from the same university and secured a position in the merit list.
 Thereafter, Anisul Huq completed his LL.B from Dhaka University and stood first in the merit list and completed his LL.M from King’s College, University of London.

 Anisul Huq was enrolled as a lawyer in the Dhaka District Bar in November 1985 and in the High Court Division of the Supreme Court of Bangladesh in November 1987.
 In 2001, he was enrolled in the Appellate Division of the Supreme Court of Bangladesh as a lawyer and became a Senior Advocate of the Supreme Court of Bangladesh in 2010.

 On his father’s death, Anisul Huq became the Chief Special Prosecutor for both the Bangabandhu Murder Case and the Jail Killing case.
 It was under his counsel that Bangabandhu Murder case was finally completed and a judgment was delivered by the apex court of this country.
 Anisul Huq was also the Chief Counsel and Special Prosecutor for the Anti-Corruption Commission, Bangladesh.
 Anisul Huq was also the Chief Prosecutor for the Peelkhana Carnage Case, a case regared to the mutiny of the Bangladesh Rifles in 2009.
 This case was also completed successfully under his leadership.